 As it turns out, a whole lot.

-You know that doorknob you just touched?
+You know that doorknob or handle you just touched?
 Someone else touched it with their hands and left germs.
-And those germs can last for hours on hard surfaces and for days on soft surfaces such as towels and handkerchiefs.
+And those germs can last for hours on hard surfaces.

 So the best ways to prevent the flu are: